ObjectProfile/Spy2/README.md

 # Spy2
+Comprehending software execution is known to be a difficult, albeit essential task when building software.
 Spy2 is a profiling framework for Pharo, useful to gather some information about dynamic execution for a given piece of code.
+Spy2 allows one to easily build specific code profilers.

-Spy2 may be installed on Pharo 8 and Pharo 9. using the expression:
+Spy2 may be installed on Pharo 8 and Pharo 9 using the expression:

 ```Smalltalk
 Metacello new